PostonLab/IVIM_fit/README.md

   4. If everything looks pretty, proceed with pushing changes.
   5. Go to github and make a pull request for your changes.

+## Acknowledgement

+This project utilizes code adapted from the snakedwi pipeline ([https://github.com/akhanf/snakedwi]), an open-source project for diffusion MRI preprocessing.
+Their work provided a valuable foundation for building the preprocessing steps of IVIM_fit pipeline.